-a.
-CSB participating in the Lock and Talk Initiative shall develop an implementation plan that best meets the needs of their respective communities (including strategies to address target populations.)

-b.
-At a minimum the CSB is expected to implement components 1 & 2 below, and strongly encouraged to implement the Gun Shop Project and/or partner with their medical community (pharmacies, medical practices) if the Gun Shop Project is not an appropriate fit for their community.
-Lock and Talk Components:

-1) Media Campaign Materials (bus ads, posters, billboards, PSA, etc.)

-2) Medication Lock Box/Cable Lock/Trigger Lock Distribution at Events 3) Gun Shop Project

-B. The Department Responsibilities: The Department agrees to comply with the following requirements.

-- 1. The Department shall adhere to SABG Prevention Set Aside, grant guidelines established by the Substance Abuse and Mental Health Services Administration (SAMHSA), including reporting on statewide and CSB-specific data, accomplishments and challenges. - 2.
+- a.
+CSBs participating in the Lock and Talk Initiative shall develop an implementation plan that best meets the needs of their respective communities (including strategies to address target populations.) - b.
+At a minimum the CSB is expected to implement components 1 & 2 below, and strongly encouraged to implement the Gun Shop Project and/or partner with their medical community (pharmacies, medical practices) if the Gun Shop Project is not an appropriate fit for their community. - c.
+Lock and Talk Components: - i.
+Media Campaign Materials (bus ads, posters, billboards, PSA, etc.) - ii.
+Medication Lock Box/Cable Lock/Trigger Lock Distribution at Events 3) "Gun Shop Project" - B. The Department Responsibilities: The Department agrees to comply with the following requirements. - 1.
+The Department shall adhere to SABG Prevention Set Aside, grant guidelines established by the Substance Abuse and Mental Health Services Administration (SAMHSA), including reporting on statewide and CSB-specific data, accomplishments and challenges. - 2.
 The Department's SABG Prevention Set Aside Behavioral Health Wellness Consultants shall maintain regular communication with the CSB, monitor performance through reporting, and provide technical assistance to the CSB upon request. - 3.
 The Department will work with the CSB to mutually agree on annual site visit dates. - 4.
-The Department, particularly the SABG Prevention Set Aside Behavioral Health Wellness Consultants will respond to inquiries in a timely fashion, fulfill requests for training and share regular updates regarding the grant.
+The Department, particularly the SABG Prevention Set Aside Behavioral Health Wellness Consultants will respond to inquiries in a timely fashion, fulfill requests for training and share regular updates regarding the grant. - 5.
+Every effort will be made to provide at least two weeks lead time prior to report deadlines by DBHDS in partnership with OMNI Institute federal reporting contractor. - 6.
+The Department will provide a budget template for annual budget submission - C. Reporting Requirements: All data is reported into the Prevention data system and must be submitted within 2 weeks of service delivery.